WilliamDormer/3DMenuVisualization/README.md

 ```

 ## Folder Structure

+We need an easy way to train and evaluate many slightly different Novel-view synthesis models.

+That is, the repo structure should enable us to:

+- read input from a shared `data/` folder and pass it to models
+- write model outputs to a shared `data/` folder
+- log (with Tensorboard) any kind of model

+- create models independently
+- create & swap components of models (optimizer, loss, layers, blocks, components) independently

+- train models independently
+- train models that require varying counts and kinds of arguments

+- evaluate models independently
+- evaluate models using a predefined set of metrics
+- produce rankings of model performance after evaluating a model

 `data/`
 this folder contains scripts to load and pre-process datasets.
 Use dataset_loader.py script to abstract the specifics of loading the different datasets.